flutter/website/src/content/ui/assets/assets-and-images.md

 To learn how to do this and write your own asset-transforming packages, see [Transforming assets at build time][].

+### Conditional bundling of assets based on app flavor

+If your project utilizes the [flavors feature][], you can configure individual assets can be configured to be bundled only in certain flavors of your app.
+For more information, check out [Conditionally bundling assets based on flavor].

 ## Loading assets

 Your app can access its assets through an